defold/defold.github.io/_posts/2026-06-02-Mad-Skills-Motocross-2.md

 The core appeal is easy to understand but hard to master.
 You race across bumpy dirt tracks, manage jumps, landings, acceleration, and momentum, and try to beat rivals, friends, or leaderboard times.
 It is part arcade racer, part physics challenge, and it has a very loyal audience among players who like motocross games and especially the whole Mad Skills franchise.

-The web version brought the series to Poki's audience with daily competitive modes and a rebuilt from scratch in the Defold engine experience by Refold Games, a game studio of the founders of the Defold Foundation.
+The web version brought the series to Poki's audience with daily competitive modes and a rebuild from scratch in the Defold engine experience by Refold Games, a game studio from the founders of the Defold Foundation.

 ![Mad Skills Motocross 2 gameplay](/images/posts/msm2/gameplay.webp)
 <div align="center">